x-iaoming/rayli.github.io/_pages/about.md

 My Personal Interests!
 ------
-  • Sports!
-I love playing badminton, tennis, swimming, and biking.<br/>
+  • Sports: I really love playing badminton, tennis, swimming, and biking.<br/>
-  • Photography!
-I am using Sony a7 and love taking scenery and events photos.<br/>
+  • Photography: I am using Sony a7 and love taking scenery and events photos.<br/>
-  • Languages!
-Talk to me in Mandarin, Cantonese, English, French, and Italian.<br/>
+  • Languages: Talk to me in Mandarin, Cantonese, English, French, and Italian.<br/>

 Schools!
 ------
-  My alma mater includes Foshan Huaying School in China, Ngee Ann Secondary School and St. Joseph's Insitution in Singapore.
+  My alma mater includes Foshan Huaying School in China and Ngee Ann Secondary School and St. Joseph's Insitution in Singapore.
 I'm a CS major at Haverford College graduating in 2021.
-I am also a Master's Candidate at the University of Pennsylvania through the 4+1 program.
+I am also a 2022 Master's Candidate at the University of Pennsylvania through the 4+1 program.

 Work!
 ------
   I have worked as a machine learning research assistant in Dark Reactions Lab with Prof. Sorelle Friedler throughout my undergraduate.
-My research is on applied machine learning in predicting chemical reactions outcomes and explaining machine learning models with interpretability methods.
-I also spent a summer as a software engineer intern at Tripli.com building backend data pipelines for finding the best travel deals.
+My research is on applied machine learning in predicting chemical reactions outcomes and explaining machine learning models with interpretability methods. <br/>
+  In the indsutry, I spent a summer as a software engineer intern at Tripli.com building backend data pipelines for finding the best travel deals.

 Experiences!
 ------
   At Haverford College, I am the Captain of Club Badminton team and ex Board Member of the International House.
 I am also a student photographer and used to be a visual designer for the Alumni Office.
-During my free time, I enjoy badminton, biking, traveling, and photography.